Tumblr

-Tumblr (pronounced "tumbler") is a microblogging and social media platform founded by David Karp in 2007 and is owned by American company Automattic.
+Tumblr (/ˈtʌmblər/ TUM-blər) is a microblogging and social media platform founded by David Karp in 2007 and operated by American company Tumblr, Inc., a subsidiary of Automattic.
 The service allows users to post multimedia and other content to a short-form blog.
+It has attracted significant attention and controversy for hosting a wide range of progressive user-generated content.

 History

 Beginnings (2006–2012)

 Tumblr (original logo shown) was founded by David Karp (left) and Marco Arment (right).

 Development of Tumblr began in 2006 during a two-week gap between contracts at David Karp's software consulting company, Davidville.
 Karp had been interested in tumblelogs (short-form blogs, hence the name Tumblr) for some time and was waiting for one of the established blogging platforms to introduce their own tumblelogging platform.

 As none had done so after a year of waiting, Karp and developer Marco Arment began working on their own platform.
 Tumblr was launched in February 2007, and within two weeks had gained 75,000 users.
 Arment left the company in September 2010 to work on Instapaper.

 In June 2012, Tumblr featured its first major brand advertising campaign in collaboration with Adidas, who launched an official soccer Tumblr blog and bought ad placements on the user dashboard.
 This launch came only two months after Tumblr announced it would be moving towards paid advertising on its site.